Etcd Backup and Restore on Kubernetes Cluster [Tutorial]

 Conclusion

-In this blog, we learned Kubernetes etcd backup and restore using etcdctl command line utility.
+In this blog, we learned Kubernetes etcd backup and restore using etcdctl and etcdutl command line utility.

 etcd backup, and restore are essential tasks in Kubernetes cluster administration.
 Also, it is an important topic in the CKA certification exam.